FAQs

 For the complete list, click here.

-The basic personal amount has increased this year and is now at $15,000; this means you can expect a bigger tax return.
+The basic personal amount has increased this year and is now $15,750, which means taxpayers can expect a larger tax refund.

-The TFSA contribution limit increases in 2023 and will now be $6,500 for the year.
+The TFSA contribution limit is $7,000 for the year.

-New Old Age Security pension limit, depending on income.
+There is a new maximum Old Age Security (OAS) pension amount, depending on income.

-Since 2023, the personal income tax rate has been reduced from 15% to 14% for the first income bracket and from 20% to 19% for the second income bracket.
+Since 2023, the personal income tax rate has been reduced from 15% to 14% for the first income bracket, and from 20% to 19% for the second bracket.

-CELIAPP, which allows individuals to save for the purchase of their first home, is now effective.
+The FHSA (Tax-Free First Home Savings Account), which allows individuals to save for the purchase of their first home, is now in effect.